 Common Questions About Suitability

-What Is 20/20 Or 6/6 Vision?
+What is 20/20 or 6/6 vision?

 At this distance, the symbols on the line representing “normal” acuity on the eye chart, designated 20/20, is the smallest line that a person with normal acuity can read at a distance of twenty feet.

-It is possible to see better than the norm, which optometrists express as visual acuity of 20/16 or 20/12.5, or better.
-For example, 97% of our short-sighted patients see 20/20 or better after surgery (which includes patients who see 20/16 or better, and patients who see 20/12.5 or better).
+It’s possible to see better than the norm, though, which optometrists express as visual acuity of 20/16, 20/12.5, or better.
+For example, 97 percent of our short-sighted patients see 20/20 or better after surgery (which includes 20/16 or better, and 20/12.5 or better).

 This line is the ratio 20/40 (or 6/12).
 If this is the smallest line a person can read, the person’s acuity is 20/40, meaning, in a very rough kind of way, that this person needs to approach to a distance of twenty feet to read letters that a person with normal acuity could read at forty feet.

-However, in most situations where acuity ratios are mentioned, they refer to best corrected acuity.
-Many people with moderate myopia “cannot read the E” without glasses, but have no problem reading the 20/20 line or 20/15 line with glasses.
+However, in most situations where acuity ratios are mentioned, they refer to best-corrected acuity.
+Many people with moderate myopia cannot read the E without glasses, but have no problem reading the 20/20 line or 20/15 line with glasses.
 A legally blind person is one who cannot read the E even with the best possible glasses.

-When optometrists or surgeons say “gaining or losing a line of vision”, they mean the change in ability to read a line on the eye chart without glasses after surgery, from the ability to read the line with glasses, before surgery.
+When optometrists or surgeons say “gaining or losing a line of vision”, they mean the change in your ability to read a line on the eye chart without glasses after surgery, as compared to the ability to read the line with glasses before surgery.

 These units show the amount of correction you need to see normally.
 One dioptre is the equivalent of a lens that can focus on an object one metre away.
 The more short-sighted, long-sighted, or astigmatic you are, the higher your prescription in dioptres.
-A typical prescription has three numbers such as -5.00 / -1.50 x 180.
+A typical prescription has three numbers, for example -5.00 / -1.50 x 180.

 The first number (-5.00) identifies your degree of short-sightedness or long-sightedness.
 The minus sign in front of the number identifies you as short-sighted.
 A plus sign would show you were long-sighted.